Prismatic crystals over the de Rham period sheaf: Log-nearly de Rham representations

 \section{Log-nearly de Rham representations}

-In this section, we classify de Rham crystals by (log)-nearly de Rham representations.
-The proof uses d\'evissage argument generalizing known results in the Hodge-Tate case.
+In this section, we classify $\bbdrplus$-crystals by (log)-nearly de Rham representations.
+The proof uses d\'evissage argument generalizing known results in the Hodge--Tate case.
 However, as already noted in Rem. \ref{rem_intro_extension}, extension between \emph{crystals} (which are sheaves) is a subtle issue; in particular, it is not clear if ``fintiely generated crystals" is a well-behaved notion.
 Hence it is crucial that in the first subsection, \S \ref{susec12.1}, we completely work on finitely generated $a$-nilpotent connections, which are concrete objects that can be \emph{d\'evissaged}.

-Recall in Def. \ref{defnnht}, we say $W\in \rep_\gk(C)$ is \emph{nearly Hodge-Tate} (resp. \emph{log-nearly Hodge-Tate}) if all of its Sen weights are in the subset
+Recall in Def. \ref{defnnht}, we say $W\in \rep_\gk(C)$ is \emph{nearly Hodge--Tate} (resp. \emph{log-nearly Hodge--Tate}) if all of its Sen weights are in the subset